Dartmoor Multi Academy Trust

-Our Trust, which was created in January 2018, consists of 16 schools, over 5000 pupils/students and 750 adults, who have come together based on a shared vision which encompasses the values of both the Cooperative movement and the Church of England.
-We are excited about the opportunities that such a cross phase Trust is able to offer our community.
+Our Trust, which was created in January 2018, consists of 17 schools, over 5000 pupils/students and 750 adults, who have come together based on a shared vision which encompasses the values of both the co-operative movement and the Church of England.
+We are excited about the opportunities that such a cross phase trust is able to offer our community.

-We are committed to create an ambitious, forward thinking learning environment for all our pupils, students and staff.
+We are committed to creating an ambitious, forward-thinking learning environment for all our pupils, students and staff.
 There will be opportunities for everyone connected to the Trust to grow and develop and therefore fulfil their ambitions.

 Our Vision: To provide the highest possible quality of education for all local children, in order to ensure pupils from all backgrounds are able to succeed.

-The Dartmoor Multi Academy Trust’s vision is to provide the highest possible quality of education for all local children, in order to ensure pupils from all backgrounds are able to succeed.
-To achieve this, the Dartmoor trust is committed to have regard to the co-operative principles and values of self-help, self-responsibility, democracy, equality, equity and solidarity.
+To achieve this, the Dartmoor MAT is committed to the co-operative principles and values of self-help, self-responsibility, democracy, equality, equity and solidarity.
 In the tradition of their founders, co-operative members believe in the ethical values of honesty, openness, social responsibility, and caring for others.

-The Board of Trustees meets half termly basis.
-The Board also has four core committees, Ethos, School Improvement, Resources, and Auditwhich meet at least termly.
+The Board of Trustees meets on a half-termly basis.
+The Board also has four core committees: Ethos; School Improvement; Resources; and Audit, which meet at least termly.
 For more information, please visit the Dartmoor Multi Academy Trust website.

-For more information about our governing board and to view the minutes of meetings, please click here
+For more information about our Local Academy Committee and to view the minutes of meetings, please click here